MOND as a transformation between non-inertial reference frames via Sciama's interpretation of Mach's Principle: Introduction

-By pure dimensional analysis, Schrödinger's or Sciama's equation is the only possible derivation of the units of measurement of the gravitational constant through a mass, a distance, and the speed of light.
-If Sciama's equation is derived from a more fundamental theory, it can be expected to also contain integers and mathematical constants, but these will be omitted for simplicity, since it does not significantly affect the resulting orders of magnitude of the comparison between $M_u$ and $R_u$.
+By pure dimensional analysis, the Reissner-Schrödinger-Sciama's relationship (also known as the Hofmann-Reissner-Schrödinger relationship, henceforth Sciama's relationship) is the only possible derivation of the units of measurement of the gravitational constant through a mass, a distance, and the speed of light.
+If Sciama's relationship is derived from a more fundamental theory, it can be expected to also contain integers and mathematical constants, but these will be omitted for simplicity, since it does not significantly affect the resulting orders of magnitude of the comparison between $M_u$ and $R_u$.
+From this relationship, it became evident that the inability to explain the gravitational constant in both Newton's and Einstein's theories is related to the inability to explain inertia à la Mach and to consider the universe at large.